wulffern/memos/2021-07-08_diodes/memo.md

 nucleus are quantized, and we call them orbitals (or shells).
 For an atom far away from any others, these orbitals, and energy levels are distinct.
-As we bring atoms closer together, the orbitals start to interact, and in a crystal, the distinct orbital energies split into bands of allowed energy status.
+As we bring atoms closer together, the orbitals start to interact, and in a crystal, the distinct orbital energies split into bands of allowed energy states.
 No two electrons, or any Fermion (spin of $1/2$), can occupy the same quantum state.
 We call the outermost "shared" orbitial, or band, in a crystal the valence band.
-Hence co-valent bonds.
+Hence covalent bonds.

 If we assume the crystal is perfect, then at 0 Kelvin all electrons will be part of covalent bonds.
 Each silicon atom share 4